-In response to these statutory requirements, this document defines and records the special architectural and historic interest of the Edgar Road and Sweyn Road Conservation Area Conservation Area and identifies opportunities for enhancement.
-It is in conformity with recently published Historic England guidance as set out in Understanding Place: Conservation Area Designation, Appraisal and Management.
-Additional government guidance regarding the management of historic buildings and conservation areas can be found in National Planning Policy Framework (NPPF) published in March 2010.
+In response to these statutory requirements, this document defines and records the special architectural and historic interest of the proposed Edgar Road and Sweyne Road Conservation Area Conservation Area and identifies opportunities for enhancement.
+It is in conformity with recently published English Heritage guidance as set out in Understanding Place: Conservation Area Designation, Appraisal and Management.
+Additional government guidance regarding the management of historic buildings and conservation areas can be found in 'Planning Policy Statement 5: Planning and the Historic Environment' (PPS5), published in March 2010.